eoko/zf-console/README.md

 ## Goals

-Output and Prompting in Console by using pseudo-language and a very flexible structure.
+Output in Console by using pseudo-language and a very flexible structure.
 For example :

 ```PHP
 $this->warn('this is not cool');